h7b/h7b-dendron-netlify/vault/notes.reading.digital-dollar-pros-and-cons.md

 - Ref: [Fed](https://www.federalreserve.gov/publications/january-2022-cbdc.htm)
 - Title: Money and Payments: The U.S. Dollar in the Age of Digital Transformation
-- Author: the Fed
+- Author:: the Fed
-- Year of publication: 2022
+- Year of publication:: 2022
 - Category:
 - Topic: #topic.cryptoAsset
 - Related: